Phonghh9920/UMP/README.md

 ## How to use load and show Consent Dialog Admob
 - For load Consent you use
 ```
-	ITGAdConsent.loadConsent(this) // param is IAdConsentCallBack
+	NodoorAdConsent.loadConsent(this) // param is IAdConsentCallBack
 ```
 - For show Consent after load ( you can show in other Activity with Activity load before)
 ```
-	ITGAdConsent.showDialogConsent(this)
+	NodoorAdConsent.showDialogConsent(this)
 ```
 - For load And show
 ```
-	ITGAdConsent.loadAndShowConsent(this) // load and show in Activity
+	NodoorAdConsent.loadAndShowConsent(this) // load and show in Activity
 ```
 - For ResetDialog
 ```
-	ITGAdConsent.resetConsentDialog()
+	NodoorAdConsent.resetConsentDialog()
 ```

 - About Callback